lturpinat/Glot-Assistant/README.md

 ## Features

 * Execute either the whole document or a specific part of your code
-* Get the standards and errors outputs straight away,
+* Get the standards and errors outputs straight away

 ![Extension overview](images/animation.gif)
 ## Configuration